cscheip-bgc/eky-landslides-2022/README.md

-# RLidar change detection applied to a convective storm-triggered landslide event in Kentucky, USA highlights limitations of conventional inventories
+# Lidar change detection applied to a convective storm-triggered landslide event in Kentucky, USA highlights limitations of conventional inventories

 **Supporting code for the manuscript submitted to _Landslides_ by Scheip et al.**